zazuko/expressive-rdf-mapper/README.md

 ## Mapping examples

 For complete examples, have a look at the projects in the [mapping-examples](mapping-examples) folder.
-Once you installed the extension in Eclipse a good way to start is to start playing with them.
+Once you installed the extension a good way to start is to start playing with them.

-1. Clone this repository.
-2. In Eclipse, click _File > Import_.
-3. In the Import wizard: Expand General and then click _Projects from Folder or Archive_ .
-Click Next .
-Click _Directory_ and select the cloned repository.
-Click Finish to add it to your Eclipse.
-4. Open one of the samples like `employee-mapping` and try to modify the current mapping.
+1. Open one of the samples like `employee-mapping` and try to modify the current mapping.
-5. Xtext constantly watches the `.xrm` files in your Eclipse project and validates the syntax (ie. *on save*).
+2. Xtext constantly watches the `.xrm` files in your project and validates the syntax (ie. *on save*).
 When the syntax is valid, it automatically writes the generated mapping file(s) to `./src-gen`.

 ## Tutorials & Documentation